Welcome to

 Respect – Equality – Effort

-Adelaide Primary is a vibrant and inclusive inner-city school, and we are immensely proud of our diverse community.
-We are dedicated to providing a
+Adelaide Primary is a vibrant, inclusive inner-city school, and we are immensely proud of our diverse community.
+We are committed to providing a first-class education for every child—celebrating individuality and embracing differences.

-Our goal is to ensure that every child feels safe, enjoys learning, achieves their full potential, and is well-prepared for life in modern Britain.
+Our aim is to ensure every child feels safe, enjoys learning, achieves their full potential, and is well-prepared for life in modern Britain.
 We believe education is a powerful tool that transforms lives and opens doors to exciting opportunities.

-At Adelaide, everyone—students, staff, and families—plays a vital role in shaping our school’s culture and vision.
-Our passionate and committed staff work tirelessly to ensure that every child receives exceptional care and education throughout their journey with us.
+At Adelaide, students, staff, and families all play a vital role in shaping our school’s culture and vision.
+Our dedicated team works tirelessly to provide exceptional care and education throughout each child’s journey with us.

-We invite you to explore the life and work of our school through this website.
-If you need paper copies of any information, please don’t hesitate to contact our school office using the details below:
+We invite you to explore our website to discover the life and work of our school.
+If you require paper copies of any information, please contact our school office using the details below.

 • Mrs K Bradley – Headteacher